- The Learning Environment

 Students take a series of prerequisite courses early in their academic careers that serve as a foundation for the upper-level core curriculum.
-There are 12 upper-level core requirements cutting across multiple management disciplines providing a comprehensive understanding and application of contemporary management practices.
+There are 11 upper-level (300/400 level) core requirements cutting across multiple management disciplines providing a comprehensive understanding and application of contemporary management practices.
 Many courses are project based integrating case studies.
 Capstone courses offer academic training with real-world exposure through experiential learning.

 The Jacobs Management Center and the adjacent Alfiero Center offer a complete home for management students, faculty and staff.
 Together, they are among only a few buildings at UB that commingle classrooms and offices, creating an interactive community of professionals, students and scholars.
 The School has a computer lab open over 100 hours a week with exclusive access for Management students.